-Soft, supple leather looks and feels luxurious, but it often turns dry and stiff as it ages.
-This tends to happen if an item wasn't lubricated regularly or if it was exposed to UV rays and high heat.
+Soft, supple leather looks and feels luxurious, but it can turn dry and stiff as it ages.
+This tends to happen if an item wasn't lubricated regularly or if it was exposed to UV rays or high heat.
 Even brand-new leather items may feel too stiff for your liking.
 If your leather lacks flexibility, you can soften it up.
-Softening leather may also give it a distressed appearance that you might like if you prefer a vintage look.
+Softening leather may also give it a distressed appearance that you might prefer if you like a vintage look.

 Warm the leather item by setting it outside in the sun for 10 minutes.
 When the leather feels warm, massage it with a few drops of coconut oil.
 Cover the entire item with the coconut oil.
 The leather will soften as the oil soaks in.

 Dip a cotton ball in rubbing alcohol.
 Dab the rubbing alcohol on a small, inconspicuous patch of the item, then wait a few minutes for it to soak in.
 If the alcohol damages the leather's finish, do not use it to condition the item.
 If it does not react, rub the rest of the leather with the alcohol-soaked cotton ball.
 Using your fingers, rub a small amount of petroleum jelly into the leather.
 The alcohol loosens the leather, and the petroleum jelly softens it.

 - Coconut oil

 Even if rubbing alcohol does not damage your leather item at first, it may have a negative effect over time.
 Apply rubbing alcohol very sparingly if you use it at all.